barjin/pw-web/design.md

 In this part, I elaborate on the design of the application.

 ## Backend
-The backend server part of the application has no GUI (runs in CLI mode only).
-It should be implemented in *[Node.js](https://nodejs.org/)*, which is particularly useful in this case for its native integration of *Playwright*.\
+- The backend server part of the application has no GUI (runs in CLI mode only).
+It should be implemented in *[Node.js](https://nodejs.org/)*, which is particularly useful in this case for its native integration of *Playwright*.
-Server should offer both HTTP/S (to serve the webpage with UI) and WebSockets/WebRTC connection (to communicate with the client -and stream the Playwright environment- during the recording session.)
+- Server should offer connection over both HTTP (to serve the webpage with UI) and WebSockets/WebRTC (to communicate with the client -and stream the Playwright environment- during the recording session)

 ## Frontend
 The front-end application should be written using *[React.js](https://reactjs.org/)* as it allows for quick development and scalability.